 Another key service in Arkansas is Rapid Re-Housing Assistance.
 This is an option for individuals and families that are homeless according to HUD’s definition.
 This can include people sleeping in shelters, transitional housing, or on the “streets”.
 A focus is on helping people leave transitional housing, and they can get advice and financial support for a new home or apartment.
 There is also assistance for single moms or victims of domestic violence.

-Agencies for homeless prevention and government grants
+Local agencies for homeless prevention and government grants

 Arkansas, Cleveland, Grant, Jefferson, Lincoln, dial (870) 536-0046

 Ashley, Bradley, Chicot, Desha, and Drew County in Southeast Arkansas – Dial (870) 226-2668

 Baxter, Boone, Marion, Newton, Searcy, and Van Buren County – Main telephone: (870) 741-9406

 Benton, Carroll, and Madison County - (479) 636-7301

 Call for referrals to funds to pay rent, homeless prevention, and also information on grants that may be able to help with a security deposit on a new home.

 Clay, Lawrence, and Randolph County – Dial (870) 892-4547